APiercey/mylalang/readme.md

 => The value of the applied function is: 42
 ```

 ### Local binding in a function using `let`
 It is possible to bind local scoped variables to a function using the `let` keyword.
 This keyword functions the same as `def` but can only be used within a function.

-`let` is a function which takes a `list` and binds the name in the first position to a value in the second position of each pair in the list.
+`let` is a function which takes multiple arguments.
+The first is `list` of name and value pairs and binds the name in the first position to a value in the second position of each pair in the list.

+The remaining arguments can be function calls with the last function to return a value.
+This is used when you want to execute side effects or inspect a result.

 ```clojure
 # This example needs to be compressed into a single line to execute correctly in the REPL.